-It’s time for the owners of hotels, inns and spas to take a fresher, closer look at saline-based sanitization systems for keeping their pools and Jacuzzis disinfected.
+It’s time for the owners of hotels, inns and spas to take a fresher, closer look at saline-based sanitization systems for keeping their pools—whether above ground pool or in ground pool—and Jacuzzis disinfected.
 Saline-based technology delivers a greener, safer, more cost-effective way to kill algae and bacteria in pool water and destroy chloramines and dirt.

 Swimming pool sanitization depends on chlorine, but it doesn’t depend on the use of bulk chlorine.
 On-site chlorine generators use a mild saline solution to produce free chlorine—or bleach—in a sufficient concentration to meet health and safety requirements.
 Saline-generated chlorine should be pH-neutral, with generators having the ability to control the pH of the chlorine at a range of 7-8.
 Saline chlorination systems use a small amount of saline water—10 percent the concentration of sea water—to accomplish the same result.